stonepros/stone/SubmittingPatches-backports.rst

 Stable Releases and Backports team
 ----------------------------------

-Ceph has a `Stable Releases and Backports`_ team, staffed by volunteers, which is charged with maintaining the stable releases and backporting bugfixes from the master branch to them.
+Stone has a `Stable Releases and Backports`_ team, staffed by volunteers, which is charged with maintaining the stable releases and backporting bugfixes from the master branch to them.
 (That team maintains a wiki, accessible by clicking the `Stable Releases and Backports`_ link, which describes various workflows in the backporting lifecycle.)

-.. _`Stable Releases and Backports`: http://tracker.ceph.com/projects/ceph-releases/wiki
+.. _`Stable Releases and Backports`: http://tracker.stone.com/projects/stone-releases/wiki

 Ordinarily, it is enough to fill out the "Backport" field in the bug (tracker issue).
 The volunteers from the Stable Releases and Backports team will